 Cooking beef in a slow cooker is easy and can be done with just a few ingredients.
 Slow cooking can also help to make tougher cuts of meat more tender, which means that it will taste better!

-Buy the right cut
+Buy the Right Cut

-When it comes to cooking beef in a slow cooker, timing is everything.
-The fact that a slow cooker cooks food slowly does not make it any less of a precise instrument.
 Cooking times can vary between different cuts of meat, as much as 100 degrees, so the first step in cooking beef in a slow cooker is to take the time to shop with care.

 Don’t just buy any cut of beef and put it in your slow cooker.
 Certain cuts of beef can be cooked better in a slow cooker than others.
-You can cook cuts of beef that are fatty, like brisket, or meat that is tough, like short ribs, in the slow cooker and they will come out tender.

-Prepare the beef
+Prepare the Beef

 Cooking beef in a slow cooker can be an easy way to prepare meals, but it can also lead to tough, dry beef.